NoorDYahya/NoorDYahya/README.md

 ### :woman_technologist: About Me :
 - :telescope: I’m a Computer Science student at The Hebrew University of Jerusalem (HUJI).

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on LeetCode and read tech articles.
 - :mailbox:How to reach me:
 <div id="badges"align="center">
   <a href="https://www.linkedin.com/in/noor-dar-yahya-463b321bb/">